rjocoleman/vagrant-cloner/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request
+6. Explain why you think this belongs in the code here, and not inside your own gem that requires this one.

+Pull requests most graciously accepted.